conpal LAN Crypt for macOS

 SOCertLocation: Mount point to the security officer’s public certificate

-In the <string> section, enter the network share where the security officer’s public certificates (.cer) are stored.
+section, enter the path to a mounted network share or local location where the security officer’s public certificates (.cer) are stored.

 Example: